wissol/eo/lexicon.md

 * silki: seal
 * sogo: chisel
 * sok: to do / to make
+* sua: here
+* suak: to be here
+* sue: there
+* suek: to be there
+* suxee: beyond the horizon
+* suxeek: to be far away (not on this island)
 * suma: black (color), filled, wealthy, fed
 * supa: white (color), clear, empty, hungry
 * ta: bad, sick, wrong